-The CWMT provides training and resources including downloadable booklets for professionals, parents and young people.
+The Charlie Waller Memorial Trust provides training and resources including downloadable booklets for professionals, parents and young people.

 A self-harm management toolkit for educational settings.
-This toolkit has been developed in response to requests from schools and is part of the work for the Children and Young People’s Mental Health Transformation Plan, ‘Open up, Reach out’, for Southend, Essex and Thurrock.
+Developed as part of the work for the Children and Young People’s Mental Health Transformation Plan, ‘Open up, reach out’, for Southend, Essex and Thurrock.

 A guide containing latest information and resources to help recognise the signs, risks and support available for anyone who works within education when dealing with students who self-harm or are at risk of intentionally harming themselves.
-Developed at the request of teachers, nurses, mental health professionals, (doctors and nurses), known as Cornwall Multi-agency Emotional Wellbeing and Mental Health Board.
+Developed by the Cornwall Multi-agency Emotional Wellbeing and Mental Health Board.

-Stonewall produce a range of good practice guidance, resources and toolkits for schools on LGBT inclusion issues, available here.
+- Stonewall produce a range of good practice guidance, resources and toolkits for schools on LGBT inclusion issues.
 Locally, we have produced Portsmouth Trans Inclusion Guidance for Schools and Colleges.

-Talk to Frank give an A to Z list of substances explains appearance and use, effects, chances of getting hooked, health risks and UK law.
+- Talk to Frank give an A–Z list of substances and explains appearance and use, effects, chances of getting hooked, health risks and UK law.
 Includes information on peer pressure.

-Young Minds provide audit tools, training materials to develop academic resilience and other resources.
+- Young Minds provides audit tools, training materials to develop academic resilience, and other resources.